 DO YOU ACCEPT HEALTH INSURANCE?

-We are registered with Cigna and WPA health insurance and can work with you through your insurance plan.
+We are registered with Bupa, Cigna and WPA health insurance and can work with you through your insurance plan.
 Please contact your insurer prior to confirm they are happy to authorise the sessions.